sivasakthip/AddressBookSystem/README.md

 A Java-based application for managing addresses efficiently.
 This system allows users to add, delete, update, and search for addresses seamlessly.
 Built with Java and JavaFX for the backend and frontend respectively, it offers a user-friendly graphical interface for easy interaction.
 Perfect for learning Java, object-oriented programming, and GUI development.

 Features:
-* Add, delete, update, and search for addresses
+* Add, delete, and search for addresses
 * Intuitive graphical user interface with JavaFX
 * Object-oriented design for better code organization
 * Suitable for beginners learning Java programming